louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 ---          | ---
 Acc          | 0.7155
 Kappa        | 0.1984
 $F_1$        | 0.3151
 Balanced Acc | 0.7064
 Informedness | 0.4128
 MCC          | 0.2582

 This result indicates a good, even if not outstanding, performance of the classifier in generalizing the phenomenon of tweet virality from our training and validation sets to previously unseen data.
-While the raw accuracy score is lower than on our baseline model (0.7853), Cohen's Kappa is markedly higher (Baseline: 0.0005).
+While the raw accuracy score is lower than on our baseline model ($0.7853$S), Cohen's Kappa is markedly higher (Baseline: $0.0005$).
 This is likely due to the imbalanced nature of our data set.

 Given the features, we extracted from the data and the model we selected, it appears to be possible to classify tweets as viral to some extent, even if we would have hoped for better accuracy.

+<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
+<script type="text/x-mathjax-config"> MathJax.Hub.Config({ tex2jax: {inlineMath: [['$', '$']]}, messageStyle: "none" });</script>